Quantum-Flytrap/quantumflytrap.com/content/landing/features.md

 order: 1
 ---

-With the Quantum Lab, you can:
+With the Quantum Lab (previously known as Quantum Game with Photons), you can:

 - Drag & drop elements to create a quantum experiment.
 - Experience a real-time in-browser simulation.